BetweenWalls/Feather/README.md

 * regular items that have zero use for runewords
 * regular skill-capable items without skills
 * magic non-elite items without lasting usefulness
+* some additional regular/magic items (minimal usefulness) in maps

 ## Installation
 Follow the [wiki instructions](https://pathofdiablo.com/wiki/index.php?title=List_of_Loot_Filters#How_to_Use) and use this link: